Understanding Education in Houston

 Kindergarten students in the Houston area come from diverse backgrounds

 Some kindergartners enrolled in the Texas public school system are assessed on the Commissioner’s List of Reading Instruments, an inventory of the skills necessary for continued literacy development.
+Students must pass all required assessment domains to be considered kindergarten-ready.
+More than half (52%) of Texas students who took the assessment at the beginning of the year met or exceeded the proficiency cut-off score.

 Read about educational attainment, academic outcomes, and post-secondary education in Houston